Relations

 Summary

 PRQL manipulates relations (tables) of data.
-The derive
+The derive, select, and join

 transforms change the number of columns in a table.
 The first two never affect